- Our Forums

-Our Educational Forums are a combination of talks and workshops where parents and students are exposed to and can explore pertinent educational concepts and processes and other topics that tickle the mind.
-They also offer students and parents a chance to be engaged with kindred spirits.
+Our Educational Forums are a combination of talks and workshops where parents and students can explore pertinent educational concepts and processes and other topics that tickle the mind.
 These discussions and workshops provide considerable food for thought by people who are experts in their fields.
 Click on any of the past Forum links to find out what the Forums are all about.

 The focus is on what is stimulating and informative.
 Artists/musicians conducting workshops, university faculty discussing Shakespeare, music theory & ecology, educators lecturing on the influence of religion, the elegance of mathematics - these are examples of past offerings.
 There have been “practical” topics as well: admissions officers talking about admission processes, counselors on study strategies, psychologists on stress, school administrators on local education policies …

 There are also intriguing grade-specific activities covering a range of humanities, science and mathematical subjects just for students.
 However, students should be sure to check out and attend the presentations and not limit themselves to student activities alone.
 There are wonderful choices among both the talks and student workshops.